 Drop in services

 If you or your family members need help quickly, as of January 2020 you will be able to visit our offices where one of our staff will be able to help, reassure or comfort you.
-This service runs until 10:30 PM; all we ask is that you ring ahead, and note that we cannot take anyone under eighteen or under the influence of drugs or alcohol.
+This service runs in all of our different offices in Somerset; all we ask is that you ring ahead, and note that we cannot take anyone under eighteen or under the influence of drugs or alcohol.
+Please visit this page for details when this runs.

 Need help now?